 While 5G mmWave broadband might be less expensive to install and faster to deploy than fiber, it is in no way a downgrade.
 The 5G mobile standard is aiming for speeds up to 10 Gbps at the outset, and that’s not even the theoretical maximum speed.
 The 60GHz mmWave frequency offers 14GHz of spectrum which is as much as the entire spectrum available for civilian terrestrial licensed and unlicensed spectrum between 0 to 40GHz.
 This 14GHz span of spectrum is completely free to use.
 That’s great news, since this massive chunk of spectrum enables:

 - Reliability and Availability: mmWave has unique physical properties that allow planners to predict its performance and therefore the reliability and availability of the service. mmWave is less susceptible to fading phenomena (reflection from moving objects or atmospheric inversion) that are unpredictable and very common in the lower frequencies.
-Yes, mmWave is susceptible to rain fade, but when designed properly it offers 95% and even 99.999% service availability.
+Yes, mmWave is susceptible to rain fade, but when designed 99.95% and even 99.999% service availability.

 Innovative use of standards-based building blocks are enabling mmWave solutions

-Fortunately, although 5G chipsets are still a couple of years away, 60GHz millimeter wave (mmWave) chipsets based on 802.11ad standard are available today from a variety of vendors including Qualcomm and Intel which means 5G is ready for deployment today.
+Fortunately, although 5G chipsets are still a year or so away, 60GHz millimeter wave (mmWave) chipsets based on 802.11ad standard are available today with 801.11ay/Terragraph chips on the way.

 In addition, beamforming 5G mmWave transmissions is a wonderful concept that makes the process of setting up 5G mmWave base stations and terminals quick and effortless.
 With beamforming, these networks are tuned and aligned automatically.
 By taking the time and effort out of installation, the cost of implementing and maintaining a 5G fixed broadband network becomes measurably cheaper.